The recorded history of Barnes Hall Estate spans some eight centuries. The name ‘Bernes’ is listed in the 14th century Membra Castri de Sheffield .

 By the end of the Second World War the Smith Family’s occupancy was coming to an end.
 William McKenzie Smith was the last incumbent of the Hall.
 He was Lt.
 Colonel of the Queens Own Yorkshire Dragoons and President of the Law Society.
 His wife, Lady Mabel Smith, while not sharing such high political office as Thomas Rotherham, shared the Archbishop’s passion for education.
 She was influential in the WEA movement and instrumental in the Ladies P.E. college named after her being established at Wentworth Woodhouse (her family home) after the war.
 Both she and Thomas Rotherham have schools that still carry their name.

 In 1956, on the death Col. Mckenzie Smith, the estate was broken up.
 The farmer who had been farming for the Smiths was able to buy the farm.
-Byron Shaw built a farm house on site and three generations later Geoff Byron Shaw still farms part of it, while the Open House Project are the new owners of these interesting and attractive buildings.
+Byron Shaw built a farm house on site and two generations later Geoff Byron Shaw still farms part of it, while the Open House Project are the new owners of these interesting and attractive buildings.